bloft/EasyMqtt/README.md

 # EasyMqtt
 Easy handling of Mqtt on esp8266

-* Easy wifi configuration
+* Easy wifi configuration using web interface
-* Easy mqtt configuration
+* Easy mqtt configuration using web interface
 * Easy configuration of mqtt endpoints
 * Web based UI to see current values